-Recurrent Pericarditis - Pericarditis refers to inflammation of the pericardium (the membrane, or sac, surrounding the heart) that leads to fluid accumulation (effusion) and pericardial thickening. - Recurrent pericarditis is the reappearance of symptoms after a symptom-free period of at least 4 6 weeks following an index acute episode. - Symptoms include debilitating chest pain, shortness of breath, and depression. - Quality of life and physical activity adversely affected with severe cases requiring emergency department visits or hospitalizations. - CardiolRxTM eligible as an orphan drug with FDA and EMA.
+Recurrent Pericarditis - Pericarditis refers to inflammation of the pericardium (the membrane, or sac, surrounding the heart) that leads to fluid accumulation (effusion) and pericardial thickening. - Recurrent pericarditis is the reappearance of symptoms after a symptom-free period of at least 4 6 weeks following an index acute episode. - Symptoms include debilitating chest pain, shortness of breath, and depression. - Quality of life and physical activity adversely affected with severe cases requiring emergency department visits or hospitalizations. - CardiolRx[TM] granted FDA Orphan Drug Designation for the treatment of pericarditis, which includes recurrent pericarditis - eligible as an orphan drug with EMA.